annargrs/blog/_posts/2020/2019-04-16-reviewing-data.markdown

 ## Myth 6: Every resource paper has to come with DL experiments

 All of the above myths are straightforward to rebuff, because they reflect logical fallacies and predispositions to dislike research that does not resemble a mainstream NLP system paper.
-But there is one that seems to correspond to a genuine raft in the community:
+But there is one that seems to correspond to a genuine rift in the community:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Going on with the <a href="https://twitter.com/hashtag/NLProc?src=hash&amp;ref_src=twsrc%5Etfw">#NLProc</a> peer review debate!<br><br>The most thorny issue so far: should *ACL should require resource papers to have some proof-of-concept application?<br><br>* FOR: no ML experiments =&gt; go to LREC<br>* AGAINST: super-new methodology/ high-impact data could suffice<br><br>Your take?</p>&mdash; Anna Rogers (@annargrs) <a href="https://twitter.com/annargrs/status/1247593874794713089?ref_src=twsrc%5Etfw">April 7, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>